 The Governing Body has overall responsibility for ensuring that there are sufficient measures in place to safeguard the children in their establishment.
 It is recommended that a nominated governor for child protection is appointed to take lead responsibility.
-The nominated Governor for Safeguarding and Child Protection is Pat Corrigan In particular the Governing Body has a strategic leadership responsibility for:
+The nominated Governor for Safeguarding and Child Protection is Pat Corrigan.
+The Governing Body has a strategic leadership responsibility for:

-- Child protection policy and procedures - Children Missing in Education procedures - Safe recruitment procedures - Appointment of a DSL who is a senior member of school leadership team - Ensuring that there is relevant safeguarding children training for school staff/volunteers - Safe management of allegations - Remedying deficiencies or weaknesses in safeguarding arrangements without delay - Nominating a member of the Governing Body (usually the Chair) to be responsible in the event of an allegation of abuse being made against the Headteacher - Reviewing Safeguarding policies and procedures annually and information provided to the local authority about them and about how the above duties have been discharged.
+- Child protection policy and procedures - Children Missing / Absent in Education procedures - Safe recruitment procedures - Appointment of a DSL who is a senior member of school leadership team - Ensuring that there is relevant safeguarding children training for school staff/volunteers (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to Filtering and Monitoring - Safe management of allegations - Remedying deficiencies or weaknesses in safeguarding arrangements without delay - Nominating a member of the Governing Body (usually the Chair) to be responsible in the event of an allegation of abuse being made against the Headteacher - Reviewing Safeguarding policies and procedures annually and information provided to the local authority about them and about how the above duties have been discharged.